Martigues

 Martigues (Lo Martegue in classical norm, Lou Martegue in Mistralian norm) is a commune northwest of Marseille.
 It is part of the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region on the eastern end of the Canal de Caronte.

-A direct translation from the Martigues Tourisme website reveals the following about Martigues:
+A direct translation from the Martigues Tourisme website states the following about Martigues:

 Nicknamed the "Provençale Venice", Martigues is a point of passage between the Mediterranean Sea and the Sea of Martigues (now Etang de Berre), close to the Côte d'Azur.
 The charm of its canals, its docks and bridges made it "The Venice of Provence".
 Martigues possesses also its cooperative winery "La Venise provençale": Coteaux d'Aix en Provence, rosé, red and white wines, fruit juices and natural oils in the region.
 Main varietals: Grenache, Syrah, Cinsault, Carignan, Clairette.

 History

 Martigues was founded by Ramon Berenguer IV, count of Provence in 1232 on the likely site of the Roman camp Maritima Avaticorum.

+The Hôtel de Ville was built on the former salt marshes and completed in 1983.